YufeiFeng/YufeiFeng.github.io/_pages/about.md

 Work experience
 ======
 * 2018.07 - Now:
+  * Serving as Senior Algorithm Engineer
   * In EdgeRec team of Taobao Homepage Guess U Like, Taobao Technique Department, Alibaba Group
-  * Serve as Senior Algorithm Engineer

 <a href="/publications/" style="color:#000000">Publications</a>
 ======